Adaptive Canonicalization with Application to Invariant Anisotropic Geometric Networks: Extended Related Work

 \item \textbf{Learned Canonicalization.} Learned canonicalization \citep{zhang2018learning, kaba2023equivariance, luo2022equivariant} seeks to overcome the rigidity and inflexibility of fixed rules with a trainable mapping that selects a representative for each symmetry orbit.
 The canonicalizer is parameterized (typically as a neural network and trained to produce canonical forms.
 For example, \cite{kaba2023equivariance} developed a neural network that learns the canonicalization transformation, which enables plug-and-play equivariance, e.g., orthogonalizing learned features via the Gram-Schmidt process \citep{trefethen2022numerical}.
 Their results show that the learned canonicalizers outperform fixed canonicalizers.

 \end{itemize}

-However, \cite{dym2024equivariant} pointed out that regardless of whether the canonicalizations are learned or not, a continuous canonicalization does not exist for many common groups (e.g., S$_n$, SO(d), O(d) on point clouds $n\geq d$).
+However, \cite{dym2024equivariant} pointed out that regardless of whether the canonicalizations are learned or not, a continuous canonicalization does not exist for many common groups (e.g. S$_n$, SO(d), O(d) on point clouds $n\geq d$).
 Therefore, while learned canonicalization improves empirical performance, it remains generally discontinuous and can induce instability, hinder generalization, limit model reliability on boundary cases, or out-of-distribution data.
 In contrast, our adaptive canonicalization framework learns the optimal transformation for each input by maximizing the predictive confidence of the network, resulting in a continuous and symmetry preserving mapping.
+We include a detailed comparison of most related canonicalization work with our method below.